KelandCrawley/pdxPickup/README.md

 --Added search by name to the browse form: Pretty straight forward.
 Thought this would be useful if the site was in real use.

 --Mobile responsiveness fixes: With the updated design i needed to update the mobile responsiveness.
-While the site layout if flexible for mobile more will be done to optimize the mobile experience in future updates.
+While the site layout is flexible for mobile at the moment, more will be done to optimize the mobile experience in future updates.

---Code refactoring and clean up: I have been learning a lot more about how react works so i decided to make some code improvements.
+--Code refactoring and clean up: I have been learning a lot more about the how and why of react so i decided to make some code improvements.
 I focused on hard to follow code and anything that might cause future problems.

+Further Detail of code improvements:

 --Broke up large components that did too much into smaller components with a more focused responsibility.

 --Made render functions cleaner.

  --Made better use of componetDidUpdate and componetDidMount

  --Refactored code that called setState outside of componetDidMount

-  --Refactored code structure to avoid state and long pass down prop chains when possible
+ --Refactored code structure to avoid state and long pass down prop chains when possible. (looking at adding redux soon and overhauling how i do state)